JuliaPlots/MakieGallery.jl/docs/src/colors.md

 Color gradients are arranged into color libraries.
 To get a list of color libraries, use the `clibraries` function.
 To get a list of color gradients in each library, call `cgradients(library)`. `showlibrary(library)` creates a visual representation of color schemes.
 To change the active library, use `clibrary(library)`.
 This is only necessary in the case of namespace clashes, e.g. if there are multiple `:blues`.
 The gradients can be reversed by appending `_r`, e.g. `:magma_r`.
 The `clims::NTuple{2,Number}` attribute can be used to define the data values that correspond with the ends of the colormap.

-PlotUtils bundles with it colormaps from many libraries (of which one can be active at a time).
-As of the 15th of March, 2019, those are:
+PlotUtils bundles with it colormaps from many libraries.
+As of the 16th of March, 2019, those are:

 ```julia
 :Plots    # default